TongjieLiu/comp_and_logic/README.md

 # *Computability and Logic*
-Some solutions of mine to problems in the *Computability and Logic*, 5th edition.
+Some solutions of mine to problems in the *Computability and Logic*, *5th Edition*.